Virtual Recreation Resources

 During shelter in place, it is still is ok to go outside for essential outings, while maintaining social distancing and non-medical nose and mouth face covers are required.

 - Reconnect with the Los Altos Hills Pathways System.
-Maps are available for purchase for $4 during normal business hours at Town Hall, 26379 Fremont Road, Monday - Friday, 8:00 am - 5:00 pm.
+Maps are available for purchase for $4 during normal business hours at Town Hall, 26379 Fremont Road, Monday through Friday, 8:00 am to 5:00 pm.

 - Prepare your home for Fire season and reduce your wildfire risk.
 Create defensible space around your home.

 - Ride your horse on pathways or Town Riding Arena at Purissima Park

 - Grassroots Ecology: How to Collaborate with Your Landscape: Creating Fire-Resistant Habitat

 - Enjoy a hike, walk, run, trail ride through Town Open Spaces